kyrillschmid/SEGym/README.md

 ## Python

 After installing the package you can apply your solver to some repo with an open issue.
-For that within the root directory of the repository use the following command:

-To create a patch in the PrimeFactors repo, use the following command:
+To create a patch in the in a repo, navigate to the root directory and use the following command:

 ```
 se-gym --affected-files primes.py main_test.py --issue issue.md